-Goal 1: Due to the impact of COVID, counselors in the Lawrence County School District will continue to work collaboratively with other school personnel to improve the attendance rate for Walnut Ridge Elementary (K-6) and Walnut Ridge High School (7-12) by 1% in the 2022-23 school year by addressing Student Engagement and Chronic Absenteeism in the ESSA Index, while at the same time working to increase the School Quality & Student Success Rate by one (1) point at each building.
+Goal 1: Coming back from the COVID years, counselors in the Lawrence County School District will continue to work collaboratively with other school personnel to improve the attendance rate for Walnut Ridge Elementary (K-6) and Walnut Ridge High School (7-12) by 1% in the current school year by addressing Student Engagement and Chronic Absenteeism in the ESSA Index, while at the same time working to increase the School Quality & Student Success Rate by one (1) point at each building.

-Rationale: By looking at data in the School Report Card over the last three years by building and by evaluating the effects of COVID on our attendance rate, it is clear that chronic absenteeism has become a bigger issue in the last few years.
+Rationale: By looking at data in the School Report Card over the last several years by and by evaluating the effects of COVID on our attendance rate, it is clear that chronic absenteeism has become a bigger issue in the last few years.
 Prior to 2018, the attendance rate at Walnut Ridge High School hovered at or above 95%.

-By examining the ESSA Index and especially the School Quality & Student Success Rate (SQSSR) and the Student Engagement piece which addresses chronic absenteeism at each level, LCSD counselors have seen some improvement in the last two years and believe they can work to impact this student success factor even more with targeted interventions.
+By examining the ESSA Index and especially the School Quality & Student Success Rate (SQSSR) and the Student Engagement piece which addresses chronic absenteeism at each level, LCSD counselors would like to see some improvement in the next two years and believe they can work to impact this student success factor even more with targeted interventions.
 The SQSSR indicators measure engagement (attendance) as part of overall school quality.
 (See Table 2 below)